ArztSamuel/Applying_EANNs/README.md

 # Applying Evolutionary Artificial Neural Networks

 A 2D Unity simulation in which cars learn to navigate themselves through different courses.
 The cars are steered by a feedforward Neural Network.
 The weights of the network are trained using a modified genetic algorithm.
+Short demo video of an early version: https://youtu.be/rEDzUT3ymw4

 ![](Images/Demo.gif)